MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey.md

    > [!NOTE]
    > Your organization may limit which security key model or passkey provider you can use.
 Select the option on your device as allowed by your organization.

-1. If your organization allows saving a passkey to a security key:
-   1. Choose **Security Key**.
-   2. Follow the guidance and insert or connect your security key when requested.
-   3. You're prompted to create or enter a PIN for your security key, then perform the required gesture for the key.

 1. Upon completion, review any additional information from the security dialog, then tap **Ok** or **Continue**.
-1. After you're redirected to security info, you can change the default name for the new sign-in method.
+1. After you're redirected to My Security info, you can change the default name for the new sign-in method.
 1. Tap **Done** to finish registering the new method.

+-->

 ## Next steps